shuchitasingh/MaximumTest/README.md

-# Extend to print method to print max
+# Extended to print method to print max